 NTIC evaluates its voting and variable interests in entities on a qualitative and quantitative basis.
 NTIC consolidates entities in which it concludes it has the power to direct the activities that most significantly impact an entity's economic success and has the obligation to absorb losses or the right to receive benefits that could be significant to the entity.
 All such relationships are evaluated on an ongoing basis.
-The consolidated financial statements include the accounts of Northern Technologies International Corporation, its wholly owned subsidiary, Northern Technologies Holding Company, LLC, and NTIC's majority owned subsidiary in Brazil, Zerust Prevenção de Corrosão S.A., NTIC's majority owned holding company, NTI Asean LLC, and NTIC's majority owned subsidiary in India, Natur-Tec India Private Limited.
+The consolidated financial statements include the accounts of Northern Technologies International Corporation, its wholly-owned subsidiary, Northern Technologies Holding Company, LLC, its wholly-owned subsidiary, NTIC (Shanghai) Co., Ltd., and NTIC's majority-owned subsidiary in Brazil, Zerust Prevenção de Corrosão S.A., NTIC's majority-owned holding company, NTI Asean LLC, and NTIC's majority-owned subsidiary in India, Northern Technologies India Private Limited.
 NTIC's consolidated financial statements do not include the accounts of any of its joint ventures.